codio/site/source/docs/inline-preview.html.markdown

 ##Default Deployment Target
 When you select the Deploy Before Preview option, Codio needs to know which deployment target to use.
 You can set the default target from the Preview dropdown menu or from Tools->Deployment->Manage Targets.

 Deployment targets are covered in detail in the [Deployment section](/docs/deployment).
+Again, use the RSYNC target type whenever possible.

 ![preview](/img/docs/preview-default.png)